richardjtelford/checker/README.md

 “recommended” and “minimum” is set, they are treated in the same).
 If any version is acceptable, use NA.

-The rstudio key also accepts an options field, which takes the name with value set to the recommended value and an optional message.
-A list of Rstudio options can be found with `usethis:::rstudio_prefs_read()`.
+The “rstudio” key also accepts an options field, which takes the name with value set to the recommended value and an optional message.
+A list of RStudio options can be found with `usethis:::rstudio_prefs_read()`.

 The “packages” key has an element for each package installed.
 These take the same recommended” and “minimum” fields as above, and also a